aws-samples/cfn101-workshop/docs/LOCAL_DEVELOPMENT.md

 * `make nag` - will run cfn-nag test against CloudFormation templates in `/code/solutions directory`.

 ### Versioning and releasing (Repo admin only)
-This repository follows Semantic Versioning [2.0.0](https://semver.org/).
-Given a version number MAJOR.MINOR.PATCH, increment the:

-1. MAJOR version when you make incompatible API changes,
-2. MINOR version when you add functionality in a backwards compatible manner, and
-3. PATCH version when you make backwards compatible bug fixes.

-The `bump2version` tool is used to take care of versioning including committing and tagging new versions.
+The `bump2version` tool is used to take care of versioning including tagging a new versions.

 When ready to publish new release follow the steps below:
 ```shell